csdevignes/trec-coding/README.md

 * Extraction : Display scanned resultsheet in transparency to see the grid better, and grid in black lines
 * Correction : Aim of correction is to have the total number of filled boxes - number of errors
 * * We can obtain this total number of filled boxes by using the mean pixel intensity : to optimize
+* * maybe max/min intensity, or number of pixel below/above a certain threshold.
 * Add the possibility to take a picture of the scanned result sheet
 * * Need improvement of box detection even with variation in sheet dimension : try SAM or keras CV module
 * Model page : problems with number of error